-Hallmark’s second summer-themed movie, A Summer to Remember, is premiering tonight, and this one was filmed on location just like last week’s movie.
+Hallmark’s second 2018 summer-themed movie, A Summer to Remember, was filmed on location.
 You won’t see exotic animals like you did when you watched Love on Safari, but you will see some absolutely gorgeous ocean views and beautiful scenery.
 The good news is that you can visit this location too.
 Read on for all the details about where A Summer to Remember was filmed.

 A Summer to Remember was filmed in Fiji in April.
 Filming and production for this movie took six weeks, which is much longer than most Hallmark movies.
 Many different locations were used for the movie, and some scenes were filmed at waterfalls or even in the jungle.
 We don’t know where every scene was filmed, but we do know that for at least part of the time, Catherine Bell was at the Malolo Island Resort and some of the resort scenes were filmed at the Likuliku Lagoon Resort.